top of page

 The noun 'supposition' derives its etymology from Latin and can be dissected to reveal its origin.
 It traces back to the Latin word 'supponere,' which consists of two components: 'sub,' meaning 'under,' and 'ponere,' meaning 'to put' or 'to place.'
 Therefore, 'supposition' etymologically signifies an act of 'placing something under' or 'assuming' a particular proposition or idea to be true without concrete knowledge or evidence.
 This linguistic root underscores the essence of 'supposition' as the act of making an assumption or postulation that lacks definitive proof, relying instead on inference or conjecture.

-Quiz: Find the meaning of supposition
+Quiz: Find the meaning of the noun supposition:

 Try Again!